 When a source is highlighted in the left pane of the Replication Console, the connections and their statistics are displayed in the right pane.
-Additionally, colors and icons are used for the connections, and the Double-Take Availability servers, to help you monitor your connections.
+Additionally, colors and icons are used for the connections, and the Double-Take servers, to help you monitor your connections.

-- Connection statistics - Connection and server display
+- Connection statistics on page 64 - Connection and sever display on page 68